-You can hire a bike that is located outside a zone.
-If you ride it back into the zone and lock it within a cycle hire station there, no extra charges will apply.
-If you don't take it back to the zone but instead lock it outside the zone, you'll be charged the £10 "Out of Zone" fee.
+You can hire a bike that is located outside a zone or station.
+If you ride it back into the zone or station and lock it within a cycle hire station there, no extra charges will apply.
+If you don't take it back to a zone or station but instead lock it outside the zone, you'll be charged the standard "Out of Zone" fee.
 This applies even if you were not the user who originally took the bike outside the zone.

 Returning a bike

 Please follow these steps to properly end your journey and secure the bike:

 Push your bike back into an empty cycle hire stand.